danrog303/testportal-gpt/README.md

 > 🛠️ Auto-solver browser extension for TestPortal powered by ChatGPT.

 ## ✨ Project summary
-Testportal (https://testportal.net) is a popular site that allows users to create tests containing closed-ended and open-ended questions.
+TestPortal (https://testportal.net) is a popular site that allows users to create tests containing closed-ended and open-ended questions.
 The **testportal-gpt** project provides a browser plugin that enables automatic exercise solving using artificial intelligence.

+## 🪐 Supported browsers
+- **Chrome**: Extension available in [Chrome Web Store](https://chromewebstore.google.com/detail/testportal-gpt/cfebdnpaooilklaiemggkhnbakafohel).
+- **Opera, Brave, Edge**: you can install the extension from the Chrome Web Store, it should work without issues.
+- **Firefox**: coming soon.

 ## ❓ How to use?
-1) Install the extension from the Chrome Web Store (link coming soon) or build it from source.
+1) Install the extension from the Chrome Web Store ([link here](https://chromewebstore.google.com/detail/testportal-gpt/cfebdnpaooilklaiemggkhnbakafohel)).
 2) Open and start your TestPortal exam.
 3) At the bottom of the question, you will see the "Auto-solve" button.
 4) Click it and this plugin will automatically solve the question for you!
-5) Disclaimer: this extension requires providing own OpenAI API key in order to work; click 'Testportal GPT' icon on your browser status bar to access the extension configuration.
+5) Disclaimer: this extension requires providing own OpenAI API key in order to work; click 'TestPortal GPT' icon on your browser status bar to access the extension configuration.

 ## 💥 Features
 - Supports all kinds of questions (open questions, single choice, multiple choice).